-Last weekend I was lucky enough to pay a visit to the Sandringham Estate in Norfolk.
+Last weekend I was lucky enough to pay a visit to the Sandringham in Norfolk.
 I’m a bit of a fan of the British Royal Family (this is a massive understatement) so to stand in the actual rooms where the Queen has breakfast and opens her Christmas presents was a massive delight for me.
+If you ever visit Sandringham, make sure you don’t miss St Mary Magdalene Church on the estate – its equally worthy of a visit!

 The main core of the current church dates from the 16th Century, with the main building material used being carrstone – a red sedimentary sandstone that can be found locally in Norfolk.
 In fact, St Mary Magdalene is one of the best examples of a carrstone building in Britain.